aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 They do not return any values to the client or write any values to the server.

-When the following documentation says an expression returns a **list expression**, it means that the expression returns a list during evalution on the server side.
+When the following documentation says an expression returns a **list expression**, it means that the expression returns a list during evaluation on the server side.

 Expressions used with :meth:`~aerospike_helpers.operations.expression_operations.expression_read` or :meth:`~aerospike_helpers.operations.expression_operations.expression_write` do send their return values to the client or write them to the server.